rx-store/rx-store/apps/rx-store-website/docs/introduction/core-concepts.md

 ### Components

-In addition to subscribing to the stream(s) in your store as part of an effect, you can subscribe directly from your components.
-This allows you to re-render a component whenever a stream emits a value, or synchronize your component's state with your stream(s).
+You can subscribe directly from your components.
+This allows you to re-render a component whenever a subject emits a value, or synchronize your component's state with your subject(s).

 React Example: